-Best Ear Protection for Cold Water Surfing
+Ear Protection for Cold Water Surfer

 In this article we look at the best ear protection for surfing in all seasons, this includes winter and spring, the coldest months to surf and summer and autumn.
 In the UK all year round is seen as cold water surfing and keeping your head and ears warm can really improve the enjoyment of the sport and the time you sped in the water.